Meningitis Prevention Policy Hub

 Key messages to help advance local, state, and federal policies that protect communities from meningococcal meningitis.

-The Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP) June 2025 meeting is scheduled for June 25-27, 2025.
+The Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP) next meeting is scheduled for September 18-19, 2025.

-The public comment period is open through Friday, June 20, and we need your help to ensure that vaccination recommendations remain grounded in science, transparency, and public input, not political agendas.
+The public comment period is open through Saturday, September 13, 2-25 at 11:59 PM ET, and we need your help to ensure that vaccination recommendations remain evidence-based, transparent, and protect universal access to vaccines.

 Why This Matters?